 Know Before You Go

-1. When is the best time of year to go?
+1. When is the best time of year to go for a helicopter tour of NYC?

 Generally speaking, spring and summer offer the most reliable tours, with guaranteed good views and nice weather.
 Fall is also a good choice.
 Gorgeous autumn scenery makes for beautiful and unique photo ops, especially when you fly over the Hudson!
 But you do run the risk of unforeseen thunderstorms that can result in a need to reschedule.
 Winter weather is even more unpredictable; if you plan to take a tour during this season, give yourself a couple days of cushion to work with, just in case.
 With that being said - helicopter tours are a year-round activity.